 I see where you’re coming from: saving $100 a month for retirement means you’ve got $100 less for concerts, food, or whatever you spend your money on.
 I understand what you’re saying.

 The thing is, saving now just ensures that you continue to have fun throughout your whole life.
 Yes, maybe you need to skip dinner out once a week to ensure you hit that $100, but think of it this way.
 That hundred dollars is going to start earning interest, and in 25 years, you’ll be able to afford 10 meals out with that same Benjamin.

-Saving now means that you’re able to keep the party going for the next couple of decades.
+Saving and budgeting now means that you’re able to keep the party going for the next couple of decades.
 That is the true essence of fun- being able to pursue your passions for your entire life.